james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 For example, suppose I enforce that the left half of a room contains person A at time $$t=0$$, and the right half of the same room contains person B at time $$t=T$$, and I don't specify anything else.
 This is an underdetermined system which is likely to have many solutions.
 Actually finding one would be hard - you'd probably have to iterate forwards and backwards in time for a bunch of cycles in a nonlocal fashion until you satisfy all the boundary conditions - but it's not impossible in principle.
-The solution might be these two people fighting.
+Given appropriate brain states in these boundary conditions, the obtained dynamical solution might be these two people fighting.
 This way of thinking about the problem is weird and nonlocal, but so is Tenet, and it feels more satisfying than prioritizing one time direction and viewing reversed events as simply a series of flukes.

 This is a concrete enough way of looking at the problem that we could start to think about how to simulate it.
-The ultimate dream here would be to make a video game where you actually have to fight and interact with creatures moving backwards in time.
+The ultimate dream here would be a video game in which you fight and interact with creatures moving backwards in time.
-In order to make that happen, though, we need to understand how to model things which obey a certain set of rules forwards in time when they're moving backwards in time.
+In order to make that happen, though, we need to understand how to model rule-based processes from the point of view of an observer moving the other way in time.
-The rest of this post explores how to do that using the simplest dynamical model in thermodynamics, the random walk.
+The rest of this post obtains the math for doing this using the simplest dynamical model in thermodynamics, the random walk.

 ### The 1D discrete random walk

-The [random walk](https://en.wikipedia.org/wiki/Random_walk) is a basic stochastic process in which a point explores a space by taking steps in random directions.
+The [random walk](https://en.wikipedia.org/wiki/Random_walk) is a basic stochastic process in which a particle, which we refer to as a walker, explores a space by taking steps in random directions.
 This process is used to model a swath of phenomena including the paths of diffusing particles, fluctuating stock prices, and the movements of foraging animals, and it's found use in essentially every discipline of science.
-In the classic random walk, a particle starts at the origin at time zero and diffuses outwards.
-In this post, we'll look at the statistics of this process when it's run backwards in time.

-The simplest random walk is a 1D random walk with discrete steps.
+The simplest example of this process is a 1D random walk with discrete steps.
-Let $$x_0, x_1, x_2, ..., x_t, ...$$ be integers denoting the position of a random walker on a line at each timestep.
+Let $$x_0, x_1, x_2, ..., x_t, ...$$ be integers denoting the position of a random walker on the real line at each timestep.
-The initial condition and transition dynamics will be
+The initial condition and transition dynamics are

 $$x_0 = 0,$$